Q. Do V3 Rings produce tight contacts?

 Q. Can V3 Rings be sterilized and re-used?

 A. Yes.
 They are designed for re-use and have been tested successfully through 800 autoclave cycles.
-The rings should be steam-autoclaved, maximum temperature of 135°C. Other methods of sterilization run the risk of damaging or staining the rings.
+The rings should be steam-autoclaved at a maximum temperature of 135°C. Other methods of sterilization run the risk of damaging or staining the rings.
 Chemical sterilization will void the warranty.

 Q. How do I get bonding agent off the V3 Ring?